qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_items_options.rst

 * resizes items to |resizeSquare| squares: each item is enlarged to form a square.

-Likewise, automated tools are available to organize multiple items position by distributing equidistantly:
+Likewise, there are :ref:`tools <align_items>` available to organize multiple items position by distributing equidistantly:

 * edges (left, right, top or bottom) of items;
-* centers of items either horizontally or vertically.
+* centers of items horizontally or vertically;
+* spacing between items horizontally or vertically.

 .. _group_items: